travis-ci/docs-travis-ci-com/user/installing-dependencies.md

 > Note: If `apt-get install` fails, the build is marked an error.

+> You can also have a look at the [Apt](https://config.travis-ci.com/ref/job/addons/apt) section in our [Travis CI Build Config Reference](https://config.travis-ci.com/).

 ### Installing Snap Packages with the Snaps Addon

 You can install [snap](http://snapcraft.io/) packages using our Xenial or